alxndrsn/grails-mixpanel-plugin/README.md

 	grails.plugin.mixpanel.events.forceasync = ...

 These can either be a list of event names (e.g. `['login', 'logout']`, or a map of namespace->events (e.g. `[gorm:['afterInsert', 'afterDelete'], ...]`)

+#### Firing events

+Then fire events with the [Platform Core Events API][5]:

+	event for:'security', topic:'userLogged', data:session.user

 ### Client-side